Because I Love You (2017 film)

-Because I Love You is a 2017 South Korean fantasy-comedy omnibus film starring Cha Tae-hyun and Kim Yoo-jung.
+Because I Love You is a 2017 South Korean fantasy-comedy omnibus film starring Cha Tae-hyun and Kim You-jung.
 Directed by Joo Ji-hoong, it premiered on January 4, 2017.
 This movie starring Cha Tae-hyun is produced by his elder brother Cha Ji-hyun who also produced the film The Grand Heist starring Tae-hyun.

 Synopsis

-This movie is about Lee Hyeong (Cha Tae-hyun) whose spirit, after an accident, started entering the bodies of people struggling with love, and Scully (Kim Yoo-jung), the high school student who guides his spirit along the way.
+This movie is about Lee Hyeong (Cha Tae-hyun) whose spirit, after an accident, started entering the bodies of people struggling with love, and Scully (Kim You-jung), the high school student who guides his spirit along the way.